gorenje/node-red-contrib-introspection/README.md

 Send a flow to another Node-RED instance.
 This will replace **any existing** flows on the other server, use with care.
 Under the hood this uses the [Node-RED API](https://nodered.org/docs/api/admin/methods/post/flows/) to post a new flow to the server.
 This node also supports authentication if the other server happens to have some.

+### InstallPackage

+Node used to install packages on other Node-RED installations.
+Can be used to install existing modules using or .tgz files that can installed on the instance.
+To install an existing package, use `msg.payload = { module: '@fubar/example' }` with an optional `version`, this defaults to 'latest'.

+To install a package on the fly, generate a .tgz as a Buffer and set the the payload to: `msg.payload = { data: Buffer[...]}` where buffer contains the .tgz contents.

 ### ClientCode

 ClientCode is a node for executing client side, i.e., in the editor, Javascript code triggered by a server side event.
 Any code that can be executed in the browseer console can be executed in the ClientCode node.
 A ClientCode node can also send a message back to the server using `node.send(...)` which becomes the server side output of the node.